 What to look for in travel software: our recommendations

-A good travel agency software shouldn’t only perform the functions your clients can already easily access online.
-It should bring out the advantages of traditional agencies and strengthen their operations.
-It shouldn’t create new obstacles such as a complicated interface that will make your agents return to their Excel spreadsheets.
+Good travel agency software shouldn’t only perform the functions your clients can already easily access online.
+It must bring out the advantages of traditional agencies and strengthen their operations without creating new obstacles, such as a complicated interface that will make your agents return to their Excel spreadsheets.

-When looking for either accounting, reservation, or marketing software, pay attention to these factors and pick out a tool that will make your business shine.
-And if you’re going the custom development route, come to your vendor with the following specifications:
+When looking for either accounting, reservation, or marketing software, pay attention to the factors mentioned below and pick out a tool that will make your business shine.

-Just like a tool’s workflow should be familiar to your agents, its user experience must use the same familiar language they do.
+User-friendly interface.
+Just like a tool’s workflow should be familiar to your agents, its user experience must rely on the same familiar language they do.

-Most CRMs create lead and client profiles automatically when you receive a quote request online, with data provided by travelers: names, desired destination and dates, and number of people in the group.
+Automatic client database creation.
+Most CRMs create lead and client profiles automatically when you receive a quote request online, with data provided by travelers: names, desired destinations and dates, and the number of people in the group.

-Travel agents handle a lot of sensitive and personal client information, so data protection is not optional for travel agency tools.
+Secure access.
+Travel agents handle sensitive and personal client information, so data protection is not optional for travel agency tools.
 You probably also want to protect information about each agent’s sales from other agents.

 Start thinking of automation and your own systems